Drumline (film)

 Drumline is a 2002 American coming-of-age teen comedy-drama film directed by Charles Stone III.
-The screenplay, which was inspired by the Stephenson High School Drumline, was written by Tina Gordon Chism and Shawn Schepps.
+The screenplay, which was inspired by the Southwest Dekalb High School Marching Panthers in Decatur, Georgia, was written by Tina Gordon Chism and Shawn Schepps.
 The film follows a young drummer from New York, played by Nick Cannon, who enters the fictional Atlanta A&T University and bumps heads with the leader of his new school's drum section.
-Zoe Saldaña, Leonard Roberts and Orlando Jones co-star.
+Zoe Saldaña, and Orlando Jones co-star.

 The film received generally positive reviews from critics, with most of them praising the musical bands' overall performances.
 It was a success at the box office, earning over $56 million in the U.S., and almost $1.2 million in foreign markets.

 A direct sequel Drumline: A New Beat, premiered on VH1 on October 27, 2014.
-Cannon reprises his role as Devon, albeit as a supporting character rather than the protagonist.

 Plot

 Upon graduating from high school, Devon Miles heads to Atlanta, Georgia to attend Atlanta A&T University, a historically black college that takes enormous pride in its marching band.
 Devon was personally invited to attend on a full scholarship by Dr. Lee, head of the band, for his prodigious talents.
 The A&T band separates itself from its competitors by requiring all members to read music, by focusing on various styles of music rather than what is currently popular on the radio, and by dedication to the teamwork emphasized "one band, one sound" concept.
 Preseason band camp is physically and mentally challenging, designed to push members past their limits.
 At the end of preseason, the musicians audition for spots on the field, and Devon is the only freshman to make P1, the highest-level player.
 Devon finds time to romance an upperclassman dancer, Laila.

 Sean, Devon's percussion leader, grows weary of Devon's cockiness and challenges him to take a solo in his first game, believing he will panic and be embarrassed.
 Sean is shocked and subsequently humiliated when Devon takes the solo, upsetting Dr. Lee.
 As punishment, Dr. Lee orders Sean to clean the drums.
 This sets up some tension in the drumline which is exacerbated when Dr. Lee is told by school president Wagner to change his focus from music to entertainment or risk losing funding.
 Lee does not want to give Devon more playing time because of his lack of respect and selfish attitude.
 Upon learning he lied on his college application about knowing how to read music, Devon is demoted to P4 by Dr. Lee until he learns, but reluctantly gives him his P1 spot back when Wagner pressures Dr. Lee.
 Devon inflames a fight with a visiting band at A&T's homecoming game and is expelled from the band by Dr. Lee.
 The fight also strains his relationship with Laila, as she is embarrassed to introduce him to her parents, who attended the game.